Open Menu Close Menu Open Search Close Search

 Muslim Chaplain

 Najiba Akbar was appointed Muslim Chaplain in Fall 2021.
 As Muslim Chaplain, Najiba advises and supports students active in the Muslim Student Association (MSA) and across Tufts’ campuses; offers programs that celebrate and explore the cultural and spiritual diversity of the Muslim community; provides pastoral care; and works alongside the University Chaplaincy team and campus partners on various interfaith, intercultural, social justice, and anti-racism initiatives.
-Najiba is a confidential resource on campus.
+Najiba is the University Chaplaincy liaison to the Health Sciences Campus Wellness Office and the International Center.

 Najiba's biography.